gabrielamg24/GitHub-course/README.md

 2. Go to issues tab
 3. New issue: can I be a collaborator?

+###Add a collaborator
+1. Within the repository
+2. Go to Settings
+3. Go to collaborators
+4. Add a person by username or e-mail

 ###Be a friend
 1. Go to github principal page
 2. Search the username